comscore

 • facebook

-YouTube will launch its first official shopping channel for live commerce in South Korea on June 30, Yonhap news agency reported on Wednesday. news Also Read: Instagram Reels Beat TV And YouTube to Become India’s Top Daily Video Platform
+YouTube will launch its first official shopping channel for live commerce in South Korea on June 30, Yonhap news agency reported on Wednesday. news Also Read: YouTube Gets Dedicated Mental Health And Wellbeing Section For Teenagers: Who Can Access, What's Special?

 The new channel will operate in Korean language and will start as a 90-day project.
-In the beginning it will provide a live-commerce platform to companies and plans to livestream shopping content from about 30 brands, Yonhap and other Korean media said, citing people familiar with the matter. news Also Read: YouTube Rolls Out AI Updates To Make Searching Videos Easier: Can You Try It?
+In the beginning it will provide a live-commerce platform to companies and plans to livestream shopping content from about 30 brands, Yonhap and other Korean media said, citing people familiar with the matter. news Also Read: YouTube Premium Lite In India Launched: Enjoy Ad-Free Experience At This Price Now

 It is YouTube’s first official shopping channel in any country, Yonhap said.